teiniker/teiniker-lectures-embedded-softwaredesign/README.md

-# Software Design an Architectures
+# Software Design and Architectures

 This repository collects documentation, examples, exercises and model solutions needed to understand software design and architectures for embedded systems